stgeorgeshurstville/bulletin/_docs/sermon.md

 ### Sermon Outline
 - Chosen the best
 - Problem of being 'too' busy
-- Choose th best when you're too busy
+- Choose the best when you're too busy

 ## Q&A